rom-rb/rom-rb.org/source/blog/2017-01-30-rom-3-0-released.html.md

 ### Powerful data transformations

-Changeset now support custom data transformations, with many builtin functions provided by the [transproc](https://github.com/solnic/transproc) gem.
+Changeset now support custom data transformations, with many builtin functions provided by [transproc](https://github.com/solnic/transproc) gem.
 You can define your custom changeset classes and specify how data must be transformed before we can pass it to the underlying database command:

 ``` ruby
 class NewUser < ROM::Changeset::Create[:users]